 Troubleshooting a headless server sometimes requires a “Crash Cart” with a keyboard, video display, and mouse (KVM).
 This Instructable describes how to make a KVM by replacing the motherboard in a broken laptop with a Teensy keyboard/touchpad controller and a video converter card.
 The basic KVM (covered in steps 1 thru 9), displays the VGA video from the server and sends keyboard/touchpad data over USB to the server.
 The Raspberry Pi KVM also uses steps 1 thru 6 plus steps 10 thru 13.
 The Pi KVM can connect to the server VGA and USB ports just like the basic KVM.
 In addition, the HDMI and USB from the Pi can be connected to the LCD and keyboard/touchpad, creating a Linux laptop.
 The server or Pi USB is selected with a switch on the side of the laptop.
 Pressing Fn and F8 on the keyboard selects the server or Pi video for the display.
 An Ethernet patch cable gives the Pi access to the server via a web browser.

-This project uses the ideas from the Instructable "How to Make a USB Laptop Keyboard Controller" in order to repurpose an old broken laptop into a useful server debug tool.
+This project uses my Instructable "How to Make a USB Laptop Keyboard Controller" in order to make the keyboard and touchpad/trackpoint functional.
+The addition of a video card will repurpose your old broken laptop into a useful server debug tool.

 Step 1: Parts List

 1. Select a donor laptop with the features outlined in Step 2.
 Start with a broken laptop and the cost should be close to free.